EdoardoSantagata/pacificshipping/README.md

 # pacificshipping
-Tool to track shipping routes in the Pacific.
+Tool to track shipping routes and model decarbonisation scenarios in the Pacific.